This article shows how to build up a cash budget using the receipts and payments account.

-Prepare a cash budget in receipts and payments format for the first four months trading of First Trade.
+Required: Prepare a cash budget in the receipts and payments format for the first four months trading of First Trade.

 The cash budget is prepared in the following way:

-- The payments for fixed assets and drawings are entered as appropriate.
+Fourth, the payments for fixed assets and drawings are entered as required.

-- The receipts and payments totals are completed, and each month’s cash flow is calculated (i.e. total receipts minus total payments).
+Fifth, the receipts and payments totals are completed, and each month’s cash flow is calculated (i.e., total receipts minus total payments).

-- The bank balance brought forward for month 1 is inserted (here it is zero).
+Sixth, the bank balance brought forward for month 1 is inserted (here, it is zero).

-- The carried forward bank balance for each month is calculated in turn.
-This is based on the calculation for each month using the formula:
+Finally, the carried forward bank balance for each month is calculated.
+This is based on the calculation for each month using the following formula:

 The closing bank balance (bank balance carried forward) for one month is then entered as the opening bank balance for the following month (bank balance brought forward).

-We can see from the cash budget that if everything goes according to plan, Jim’s business bank balance will be $3,000 in credit at the end of month 1, but will fall to an overdrawn balance of $2,000 by the end of month 4.
+The cash budget shows that if everything goes according to plan, Jim’s business bank balance will be $3,000 in credit at the end of month 1, but will fall to an overdrawn balance of $2,000 by the end of month 4.

-Jim would, therefore, need to arrange suitable finance if he wishes to follow this budget.
-He should also consider the impact of things not going according to plan.
-For example, sales may be lower than forecast and expenses may be higher.
-This ‘what-if’ planning process is called sensitivity analysis.
+Therefore, Jim should make suitable financial arrangements if he wishes to follow this budget.
+He should also consider the impact of unforeseen events (e.g., sales may be lower than forecasted and expenses may be higher).

 Linking Cash Budget With the Budgeted Balance Sheet